jsmoriss/jsm-show-term-meta/readme.txt

 The JSM's Show Term Metadata plugin displays all term (categories, tags) meta keys and their unserialized values in a metabox at the bottom of term editing pages.

 There are no plugin settings &mdash; simply *install* and *activate* the plugin.

-> Term meta has been available since WordPress v4.4.
-Older plugins that supported "*term meta*" before WordPress v4.4 may not use the current WordPress term meta functions, preferring to use their own custom "*term meta*" solutions instead.
-This custom "*term meta*", which is not stored in the WordPress term meta table, will not appear in the Term Metadata list.
-You can contact the author of those older plugins to request an update, which uses the current WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge the custom "*term meta*".
-As an example, the [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) plugin still does not use the new term meta functions, while the [WooCommerce](https://wordpress.org/plugins/woocommerce/) and [WPSSO](https://wordpress.org/plugins/wpsso/) plugins do.

 = Related Plugins =